pomes/valiant/README.md

 The goal is to help reduce the fragility of the "input side" of software development by making it easy to assess and track dependencies.
-Further work will also aim to check dependencies against policy documents to help
+Further work will also aim to check dependencies against policy documents to help integrate Valiant into developer and release workflows.

 The system is written in Python 3 and targets Python codebases.